 The lack of a centralised supervisory ecosystem for financial markets was part of the shortcomings identified after the Great Financial Crisis (GFC).
 Member States established the European System of Financial Supervision (ESFS) as a response to shortcomings from the GFC.
 This was inspired by proposals in the De Larosière report to create a stronger, more coordinated supervisory framework for all financial actors.
-106 It was a major improvement to the regulatory set-up at the time by complementing supervision at national level with an EU perspective, and the micro- with a macroprudential approach to the build-up of risks.
+It significantly improved the regulatory set-up at the time, by complementing supervision at national level with an EU perspective and correlating the micro- with a macroprudential approach to the build-up of risks.
 This led to the establishment of the European Supervisory Authorities (ESAs) and the European Systemic Risk Board (ESRB).
 The proposal was to evolve in a stepwise approach towards a more centralised supervisory architecture, recognising the potential efficiency gains from simplifying the institutional landscape.
-107The report also emphasised the importance of maintaining a consistent set of technical rules - a single rulebook - applying to all financial firms as the necessary basis for effective harmonised supervision.
+The report also emphasised the importance of maintaining a consistent set of technical rules - a single rulebook - applicable to all financial firms as the necessary basis for effective harmonised supervision.

 Amendments to the supervisory framework for EU capital markets have followed an incremental approach, which may not be the most conducive to a level playing field and the integration of markets.
 Significant progress has been made in harmonising capital market rules and establishing binding technical standards to ensure consistent supervision across the EU.
-In addition, the ESAs have gradually been granted more powers leading to an incremental (albeit differentiated) centralisation of supervisory tasks for certain cross-border players.
-For instance, ESMA has a mandate in the oversight of third country CCPs, 108 and the
+In addition, the ESAs have gradually been granted more powers leading to an incremental, albeit differentiated, centralisation of supervisory tasks for certain cross-border players.
+For